 Other personal names are due to the Catholic influence.
 Besides Maria and José, the top 10 list of the most common Brazilian names includes: João (John), Antônio (Anthony), and Francisco (Francis).
 João is an all-time high, and the latter two (Antônio, Francisco) made their way up until the 1950s.
-Female counterparts include Ana (Ann) and Francisca (Frances), with the former being an all-time high, and the latter was popular up until the 1950s.
-The top 20 list includes other names of saints such as Antônio, Antônia, Francisco, Francisca, Jorge (George), Sebastião (Sebastian), and Terezinha (little Teresa), as well as biblical names such as Paulo (Paul), Pedro (Peter), Mateus (Matthews), Daniel, Lucas (Luke), Marcos (Mark), Gabriel, and Joaquim (Jeconiah).
+Ana (Ann) is the only female counterpart, being an all-time high.
+Francisca (Frances) was popular up until the 1950s, now ranks number 16.
+The top 20 list includes other names of saints such as Antônio, Francisco, and Francisca, as well as biblical names such as Paulo (Paul), Pedro (Peter), Daniel, Lucas (Luke), Marcos (Mark), and Gabriel.

 There is a considerable variation when we compare data from one decade to another.
 For example, names like Raimundo (Raymond), Raimunda, Sebastião (Sebastian), Sebastiana (Sebastianne), Manoel, and Pedro (Peter) are no longer in the top 20 for the last few decades.
 Other names, once popular, made a comeback, such as Carlos (Charles) and Luiz (Louis), also spelled Luís.
 Others had a relatively short life, such as Bruno, Bruna (1990s), Sônia (1950s-1960s), and Aline (1980s).
 This could be explained in part by the influence of television, mostly due to the telenovelas (roughly translated as soap operas).
 Actress Sônia Braga, for example, was born in 1950, and it’s probably safe to assume that many girls were named after her.
 A French song called Aline, once popular in Brazil, may have been a source of inspiration for many parents when naming their baby daughters.